 Here’s a brief overview of some of those best-of-breed A.I. partners we’re currently working with, and the use-cases we’re tackling together:

-Our newest partner, Semantic Scholar, funded by The Paul Allen Institute for Artificial Intelligence and is an AI-driven discovery tool.
+Partner: Semantic Scholar, funded by The Paul Allen Institute for Artificial Intelligence, is an AI-driven discovery tool.

-HighWire will continue to trial and report on different use-cases for AI, text and data mining and machine-learning, to investigate what best meets the current and future challenges of the sector.
+HighWire will continue to trial and report on different use-cases for A.I. and machine-learning, to investigate what best meets the current and future challenges of the sector.
 Improvements and integrations will be incorporated in future deployments to customers as part of our ongoing future-facing R&D roadmap.
-If you’re interested in any of the above partnerships or capabilities, please reach out to me or to your Account Director to discuss this further.
+If you’re interested in any of the above partnerships or capabilities, please reach out to your Account Director to discuss this further.